Ljrr3045/Ljrr3045/README.md

 # 💫 About Me:
-Hello 👋 I'm a Full Stack and Blockchain Developer, with +2 years of experience enriching the blockchain world through the construction and optimization of web3 applications.
-My passion is blockchain technology and its revolutionary potential to transform industries.
+Hello 👋 I'm a experienced Full Stack Developer specializing in Web3 technologies, with over 2 years of hands-on experience in the blockchain industry.
+Proficient in system architecture design, server-side coding and frontend development contributing to the creation of efficient and user-friendly web interfaces and component library implementations.

-My skills are centered around developing, testing, and auditing smart contracts using Solidity, Ethers.js, and Hardhat.
-But that's not all, I also excel in JavaScript, TypeScript, MongoDB, React.js, Node.js, Express.js and Next.js.
-These skills allow me to build efficient web2 and web3 Front-Ends and Back-Ends.
+Skilled in JavaScript/TypeScript, React.js, Next.js, Node.js, Express.js, MongoDB, Vercel, AWS, microservices architecture, and smart contract development using Solidity, Ethers.js, and Hardhat.

-As a Full Stack and Blockchain Developer, I'm committed to continuous learning and staying up-to-date with the best practices of web and blockchain development.
-I firmly believe that constant learning is what keeps one relevant in this dynamic field.
+Led the technical development of innovative B2B and B2C products, including infrastructure and UI enhancements.
+Managed development teams and drove successful project launches.
+Extensive experience in client and server-side functionalities, integrating blockchain standards and conducting smart contract audits.

-What excites me most about my work is the possibility of applying my skills to decentralize systems and bring trust and transparency to applications.
-I love the idea of using blockchain technology and Solidity to make a significant contribution to this exciting field.
+Passionate about leveraging blockchain technology to enhance transparency and trust in applications.
+Proven track record in deploying smart contracts on Ethereum and Polygon blockchains, designing custom ERC20, ERC721, and ERC1155 contracts for DeFi and NFT projects.

-If you're looking for someone passionate about blockchain, dedicated to smart contract development, and with skills in Front-End and Back-End development, I'd be thrilled to connect with you!
-Don't hesitate to get in touch if you want to talk about blockchain, web development or just for a chat.
-I'm eagerly looking forward to hearing your ideas and projects 🙌
+If you're seeking a dedicated Full Stack Developer with expertise in blockchain technology and frontend/backend development, let's connect.
+I'm eager to discuss how my skills and experience can contribute to your projects and initiatives 🙌

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/luis-rivero-a76013152) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/Ljrr3045Dev) [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=flat-squeare&logo=telegram&logoColor=white)](https://t.me/LJ_R99)